syedhassanullah/syedhassanullah/README.md

 <h2>Bootstrap 🌈</h2>
 <h2>WordPress 📝</h2>
 <h2>MERN Stack</h2>
 -🚀 On my quest to tame the wild lands of the Internet, I wield the powers of code to sculpt visually stunning and seamlessly functional websites.
-Each line of code is a brushstroke, and every project is a canvas for innovation.
+Each line of code is h2 brushstroke, and every project is h2 canvas for innovation.

 🛠️ Crafting Spells with: